Effective date: May 21, 2021

 Non-Public Education Data

-Voice recording data voluntarily submitted by Student User (See section on “Voice Recording” Below)
+Voice recording data and/or photos voluntarily submitted by Student User (See section on “Voice Recording” Below)

 Other Identifying Information Collected